Jump to contentJump to menu

 As your child makes more money, he or she can start saving for bigger goals, like college, a car, or someday buying a home.
 Building assets will be a key to comfort and security for your child’s entire life.

-Supplemental Security Income (SSI) and SSI-related Medicaid have $2,000 resource limits.
-However, your child can save way more money than this if he or she gets a job.
+Supplemental Security Income (SSI) and SSI-related Medicaid have resource limits.
+However, your child can save way more money if they get a job.

 SSI resource rules for people who work:

-- Savings in a Plan to Achieve Self-Support (PASS) or Individual Development Account (IDA) are not counted.
-These special types of accounts let your child save for specific expenses, like school tuition.
+• Savings in a Plan to Achieve Self-Support (PASS) are not counted.
+This is a way for your child to save for specific expenses, like school tuition.

 Medicaid resource rules for people who work: